 HOWEVER, for some women, breastfeeding their baby can be the hardest part in welcoming them into the world; harder than birth.
 Challenges arise that seem impossible to surmount when you are sleep deprived, recovering from birth and have a newborn needing constant care.
-With each new day there is more pressure to supplement if baby is jaundise, losing weight, or a sleepy baby, just to name a few challenges.
+With each new day there is more pressure to supplement if baby is jaundice, losing weight, or a sleepy baby, just to name a few challenges.

 In the beginning, for many women each feeding can bring anxiety, guilt and doubt...

-There is so much focus on preparing for baby; getting a crib, accumulaing clothes, gathering diapers, buying blankets, a changing table, a diaper genie, etc. We fill an entire room and other parts of our house with baby stuff!
+There is so much focus on preparing for baby; getting a crib, accumulating clothes, gathering diapers, buying blankets, a changing table, a diaper genie, etc. We fill an entire room and other parts of our house with baby stuff!

-But when if comes to the basics, like how to establish breastfeeding when our baby arrives, we are less prepared and can easily start to feel alone and isolated with our inablity to instinctively know how to feed our baby.
+But when if comes to the basics, like how to establish breastfeeding when our baby arrives, we are less prepared and can easily start to feel alone and isolated with our inability to instinctively know how to feed our baby.